Doomlazer/EQ1-CDR/README.md

 <img src="pics/ReefCDR.png" width="600" alt="Example of the restored original artwork from the Floppy Disk versions."></img>

-Looking at the red fish with the key produces an error:
+Looking at the red fish with the key produces an error (one of many):

 <img src="pics/MsgCD.png" width="600" alt="Example image showing broken a broken message in the retail version."></img>